algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 Using "RET" is essential in assembly language to maintain program flow and ensure that control is transferred back to the appropriate location in the calling code.

 ## 5. Variables
+For all strings, we enclose them in `""` so that we can retrieve the whole string and so that special characters such as `'` do not differ in the program.<bR>
 In our assembly language, you can declare variables using different instructions specific to each variable type.
 The basic syntax for declaring variables is as follows:

 ```assembly